 David Ransom our Friends Coordinator and former Chairman extraordinaire has for a long time been creating really interesting Concert Programmes for our events with fascinating information about Composers and the pieces themselves.
-You might like to have a read of some past programmes for information and hopefully inspiration to attend some of our concerts in the future!
+You might like to have a read from excerpts of some past programmes for information and hopefully inspiration to attend some of our concerts in the future!

 Zimbe! is the phenomenon which has rocked the choral world since its premiere in 2008, cementing Alexander L’Estrange’s reputation as one of the UK’s most popular choral composers of the 21st Century.
 Within its first four years Zimbe! had received 150 performances worldwide, including in the USA, Canada, Australia, and Kenya, and its popularity with choirs and audiences alike continues to grow.
 The key to the success of this 40-minute cantata is three-fold: first, it is the genius combination of adult SATB choir, unison children’s choir, and five-piece band; secondly it is the fusion of two distinct musical styles, in this case African song and jazz; and thirdly, it is that the piece works equally well with choral societies, cathedral choirs and school choirs, encouraging an amalgamation of different singing groups within one locality, in a spirit of community singing from which folk music arose.